jeremysquires/signal/docs/development.md

 - Refactor users and menu endpoints as decoupled microservices
     - put endpoints into separate route files - DONE
-    - remove dependencies on locals, move to API endpoint calls
+    - remove dependencies on locals, move to API endpoint calls - DONE
-    - allow endpoints to be configured separately during deployment
+    - allow endpoints to be configured separately during deployment - TODO
-- Add state management library so API calls are not necessary where endpoints cohabit a server
+- Add state management so API calls are not necessary where endpoints cohabit a server

 #### DevOps